 Kava products have the characteristics of a plant-based aroma.
-The aroma should be free of extraneous aromas or blending indicating contamination with other plant material, solvents or other volatile matter.
+The aroma will be free of extraneous aromas indicating contamination with other plant material, solvents or other volatile matter.

 Being a member of the pepper family, the kava when consumed as a beverage should have a strong penetrating peppery-spicy taste that is also tingly and numbing.